TangoAgency/avatar-view/README.md

         avatarView = (AvatarView) findViewById(R.id.avatar_view_example);

         imageLoader = new PicassoLoader();
-        imageLoader.loadImage(avatarView, "avatarUrl", "name");
+        imageLoader.loadImage(avatarView, "http:/example.com/user/someUserAvatar.png", "User Name");
     }
 ```
 If you want to use a different library than Picasso for loading images you have to create a loader which
-extends ImageLoaderBase class.
+extends [ImageLoaderBase][ImageLoaderBase] class.
 Basically you have to override one method.
 Take a look how I have done
 it in [PicassoLoader][PicassoLoader] available in avatar-view-picasso module.

+ImageLoaderBase has 2 constructors: one with no parameters, and second one where you can pass
+default string placeholder in order to change default "?".
+You can also set it directly in
+AvatarPlaceholder constructor.
+More info about AvatarPlaceholder [here][AvatarPlaceholderInfo].

 ###Data Binding: